chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Blue Team Report.md

   - **Patch**: System Hardening
     - Add security and monitoring software to system, such as: Anti-Virus, Host Based Intrusion Detection System or Endpoint Detection and Reponse software
+  - **Why It Works**: These softwares can detect, notify and prevent malicious processes running on a system Malicious Processes
+  - **Patch**: System Hardening
+    - Add security and monitoring software to system, such as: Anti-Virus, Host Based Intrusion Detection System or Endpoint Detection and Reponse software
   - **Why It Works**: These softwares can detect, notify and prevent malicious processes running on a system